SPARQL-Anything/sparql.anything/docs/README.md

 Currently, SPARQL Anything supports the following list of formats but the possibilities are limitless!
 The data is interpreted as in the following examples (using default settings).

-A detailed description of the interpretation can be found in the following page:
+A detailed description of the interpretation can be found in the following pages:

 - [JSON](formats/JSON.md)
 - [HTML](formats/HTML.md)